fperron-kt88/public-images-gpu-tree/README.md

+# public-images-gpu-tree

-# public-images-gpu-tree is a repo to hold images, please see the license.
+This is a simple repo to hold images generated with fooocus.
+Please see the accompanying [LICENSE](LICENSE).

 ![0](image0.png)
 ![1](image1.png)